andreikin/Qt_cours/README.md

 # Small tasks
-Small scripts for the Studio Melnitsa and educational projects for myrself.
+Small tasks for the Studio Melnitsa and educational projects for myrself.